-2016 Key stage 2 English grammar, punctuation and spelling test Paper 1: questions
+2018 Key stage 2 English grammar, punctuation and spelling test

 The key stage 2 English grammar, punctuation and spelling test consists of 2 papers.
 The papers must be administered in order.
 Pupils may have a break between the papers.
-However, test packs must not be opened until the pupils are in the test room ready to complete the test.
+Test packs must not be opened until the pupils are in the test room ready to complete the test, unless early opening is required to meet individual pupils' needs.